-The Dorsetshire Regiment was an Infantry Battalion that would have had an MG Section as part of its Battalion Headquarters.
-These weapons would have been brigaded when the Machine Gun Corps was formed in 1915.
+The Dorsetshire Regiment consisted of Infantry Battalions that would have had an MG Section as part of their Battalion Headquarters.
+These weapons were been brigaded when the Machine Gun Corps was formed in 1915.
 The guns, and crews, would have been formed into a Machine Gun Company.

 The 5th Battalion started the Great War as a member of the 34th Brigade, 11th (Northern) Infantry Division.

 |This New Army Division had no existence before the outbreak of the Great War.A proclamation was issued on the 11th August, 1914 asking for an immediate addition of 100,000 men to the Regular Army (see Appendix).
 Army Order No. 324 of the 21st August (amended by Army Order No. 382 of the 11th September) authorized the addition of six divisions (9th to 14th) and Army Troops to the Regular Army.
 This augmentation formed the First New Army, and late in August, 1914 the 11th (Northern) Division began to assemble around Grantham.

 On the 22nd August when the G.O.C. reached Grantham he found that only the A.-A.&Q.-M.-G. of the division had arrived.
 On the 27th the first batch of 1,000 infantry (with a small proportion of regular officers and non-commissioned-officers, from depot staffs) reached Grantham.
 Other parties followed and by the 21st September the strength of the infantry had risen to 13,000.
 At first the infantry of the 11th Division consisted entirely of north country battalions; later on, however, when the 6/East Yorkshire became the pioneer battalion its place was taken by a Wessex battalion – 5/Dorsetshire.